Learn PHP: a PHP tutorial

 ?>

-The browser display shows us that the text string is outputted as one solid paragraph.
-The line breaks in the original file are no longer visible.
-This is because the web browser has interpreted the text output of the script as an HTML code.
-This means that breaks defined in the text editor are lost.
+In the browser view, we can see that the text string is output without paragraphs.
+The line breaks of the original file aren’t visible.
+That’s because the web browser interprets the script’s text output as HTML code.
+Breaks that were defined in text editors are lost.

 <?php